 Our Commitment to You

-This transition represents a significant change in how continuing education is approved across the entire lactation education field.
-While the administrative landscape is shifting, LER’s mission remains unchanged: to develop and deliver learning opportunities in lactation and breastfeeding skills from novice to expert, contributing to the health of mothers and infants by training breastfeeding supporters to promote, protect, and support breastfeeding.
+LER's mission remains unchanged: to develop and deliver learning opportunities in lactation and breastfeeding skills from novice to expert, contributing to the health of families by training breastfeeding supporters to promote, protect, and support breastfeeding and chestfeeding.

 If you have questions or concerns about your specific situation, please don't hesitate to contact our customer support team.
 We're here to help you achieve your professional goals.